1jour1vin

 Food and wine pairings

-Pairs well with vanilla-flavored lobster, rack of lamb, chicken in vinegar sauce, or wild mushrooms (porcini, chanterelles, etc.).
+It pairs perfectly with vanilla-infused lobster, rack of lamb, chicken in vinegar, or wild mushrooms (porcini, chanterelles, etc.)

 Bettane & Desseauve